di/talks/2023/airflow_summit_2023/talk.md

 # Headline:
 ## *Open Source Is Not "Secure"*

-^ there is no perfectly secure software ecosystem, programming language, deployment environment, cloud provider.
+^ there is no perfectly secure software ecosystem, programming language, deployment environment, cloud provider. open source is no exception.

 ^ some are better than others in some ways, and yes, we still have very real problems to solve